workfloworchestrator/example-orchestrator/README.md

 Use the following steps to see the example orchestrator in action:

-1. bootstrap Netbox
+1. Bootstrap NetBox
     1. from the `Tasks` page click `New Task`
-    2. select `Netbox Bootstrap` and click `Start task`
+    2. select `NetBox Bootstrap` and click `Start task`
     3. select `Expand all` on the following page to see the step details
-2. create a network node (need at least two to create a core link)
+2. Create a network node (need at least two to create a core link)
     1. in the left-above corner, click on `New subscription`
     2. select either the `Node Cisco` or `Node Nokia`
     3. fill in the needed fields, click `Start workflow` and view the summary form
     4. click `Start workflow` again to start the workflow, or click `Previous` to modify fields
-3. add interfaces to a node (needed by the other products)
+3. Add interfaces to a node (needed by the other products)
     1. on the `Subscriptions` page, click on the subscription description of the node to show the details
     2. select `Update node interfaces` from the `Actions` pulldown
-4. create a core link
+4. Create a core link
     1. in the left-above corner, click on `New subscription`
     2. select either the `core link 10G` or `core link 100G`
     3. fill in the forms and finally click on `Start workflow` to start the workflow
-5. create a customer port (need at least two **tagged** ports to create a l2vpn)
+5. Create a customer port (need at least two **tagged** ports to create a l2vpn)
     1. use `New subscription` for either a `port 10G` or a `port 100G`
     3. fill in the forms and click on `Start workflow` to start the workflow
-6. create a l2vpn
+6. Create a l2vpn
     1. use `New subscription` for a `l2vpn`, fill in the forms, and `Start workflow`

 While running the different workflows, have a look at the following